danielsaidi/website_danielsaidi/collections/_posts/2020/2020-06-03-numeric-string-representation.md

 }
 ```

-This extension will apply to all the types above, and thus only require us to have a single extension for all types.
-Nice...

-...or not that nice, because `CVarArg` is implemented by a bunch of types, where "decimals" doesn't make sense.
-For instance, with the exstension above, we could do this:
+However, `CVarArg` is implemented by a bunch of types, where "decimals" doesn't make sense.
+For instance, with the extension above, we could do this:

 ```swift
 let string = "Hello, world!"
 let result = string.string(withDecimals: 2)
 ```

 While this is exciting and wild, it just doesn't make sense.
-We need to restrict this somehow.

-We can do this by introducing a new protocol
+We need to restrict this somehow and can do this by introducing a new protocol:

 ```swift
 public protocol NumericStringRepresentable: CVarArg {}
 ```

-then let the numeric types we want to support implement this protocol
+then let the numeric types we want to support implement this protocol:

 ```swift
 extension CGFloat: NumericStringRepresentable {}